Skip to content

 Loading data

-The easiest way to get started is to download data directly from the GEBCO OPeNDAP server:
+The easiest way to get started is to download data directly.
+Several global and regional sources are available:

 import bathy